 THE WORLD SERIES

-We wrote curiosity-inducing questions for the boards behind home plate that we so juicy, even the announcers couldn’t help themselves.
+We wrote curiosity-inducing questions for the boards behind home plate that were meaty enough that even the announcers couldn’t help themselves.

 Daily Queries on Social